Paul Krugman: Foreign policy

 In his New York Times column, Krugman described Russia as a "Potemkin superpower" in reaction to the 2022 Russian invasion of Ukraine.
 He stated that "Russia is even weaker than most people, myself included, seem to have realized", that the military performance of Russia "has been less effective than advertised" in a stalemate at the beginning of the invasion, and that Russia encountered serious logistical problems.
 Krugman observed that the country's total gross domestic product is only a bit more than half as large as those of countries such as Britain and France, despite Russia's greater landmass, total population and natural resource endowment.
 He also noted that Russia's economy was further weakened by international sanctions as a result of the war.
 He concluded that Russia had "far less real strength than meets the eye."

 Krugman opposed the 2003 invasion of Iraq.
 He wrote in his New York Times column: "What we should have learned from the Iraq debacle was that you should always be skeptical and that you should never rely on supposed authority.
 If you hear that 'everyone' supports a policy, whether it's a war of choice or fiscal austerity, you should ask whether 'everyone' has been defined to exclude anyone expressing a different opinion."

 In 2012, Krugman praised Peter Beinart’s The Crisis of Zionism as a "brave book," criticizing the policies of Benjamin Netanyahu’s government.
-(Note: Something I’ve been meaning to do — and still don’t have the time to do properly — is say something about Peter Beinart’s brave book The Crisis of Zionism.
+(Note: Something I’ve been meaning to do — and still don't have the time to do properly — is say something about Peter Beinart’s brave book The Crisis of Zionism.

 The truth is that like many liberal American Jews — and most American Jews are still liberal — I basically avoid thinking about where Israel is going.
-It seems obvious from here that the narrow-minded policies of the current government are basically a gradual, long-run form of national suicide — and that’s bad for Jews everywhere, not to mention the world.
+It seems obvious from here that the narrow-minded policies of the current government are basically a gradual, long-run form of national suicide — and that's bad for Jews everywhere, not to mention the world.
 But I have other battles to fight, and to say anything to that effect is to bring yourself under intense attack from organized groups that try to make any criticism of Israeli policies tantamount to anti-Semitism.

-But it’s only right to say something on behalf of Beinart, who has predictably run into that buzzsaw.
+But it's only right to say something on behalf of Beinart, who has predictably run into that buzzsaw.
 As I said, a brave man, and he deserves better.)
-In 2024, amidst the Gaza war, Krugman wrote that Netanyahu’s government was "killing huge numbers of civilians" but expressed skepticism at President Joe Biden’s ability to stop the body count, but did not elaborate, having said in 2012 that "like many liberal American Jews — and most American Jews are still liberal — I basically avoid thinking about where Israel is going."
+In 2024, amidst the Gaza war, Krugman wrote that Netanyahu’s government was "killing huge numbers of civilians" but expressed skepticism at President Joe Biden’s ability to stop the body count.